ac12644/js-ipfs/packages/ipfs-http-client/README.md

 * Read the [docs](https://github.com/ipfs/js-ipfs/tree/master/docs)
 * Look into the [examples](https://github.com/ipfs-examples/js-ipfs-examples) to learn how to spawn an IPFS node in Node.js and in the Browser
 * Consult the [Core API docs](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) to see what you can do with an IPFS node
-* Visit https://dweb-primer.ipfs.io to learn about IPFS and the concepts that underpin it
 * Head over to https://proto.school to take interactive tutorials that cover core IPFS APIs
-* Check out https://docs.ipfs.io for tips, how-tos and more
+* Check out https://docs.ipfs.tech for tips, how-tos and more
-* See https://blog.ipfs.io for news and more
+* See https://blog.ipfs.tech for news and more
 * Need help?
-Please ask 'How do I?' questions on https://discuss.ipfs.io
+Please ask 'How do I?' questions on https://discuss.ipfs.tech

 ## Usage